pcmv-dev/PlexDrive/README.md

 # Upload Script
 ### Do not run the script as sudo/root unless you are running everything as root or you will have permission problems
 ### This script uploads new files to your cloud storage
-Configure the **plexdrive-upload** script.
+Configure the **rclone-upload** script.
 You only need to modify "REMOTE AND MOUNT" "SERVICE ACCOUNTS" and "DISCORD NOTIFICATIONS"
 ```bash
 # REMOTE AND MOUNT
 REMOTE="plexdrive" # Name of rclone remote mount NOTE: Choose your encrypted remote for sensitive data